octav1an/expense-tracker/README.md

 - Execute as: User accessing the web app
 - Who has access: Anyone with Google account

-3. (Optional) To redeploy a newer version on as existing deployment (useful for not keeping the same URL)
+3. (Optional) To redeploy a newer version on as existing deployment (useful for keeping the same URL)

 ```
 clasp deploy -V <version> -d <deployment description> -i <deployment id>